 The 5 Most Exotic Dog Breeds

 Do you want to have an exotic and cute doggo but can’t quite settle on a specific breed?
 A quick search will render you literally hundreds of rare and exotic dog species.
 Of course, deciding which one to get is a big decision and not something that you’ll do lightly.
-With that in mind, we’ve decided to provide you with a quick overview of some of the most exotic dog breeds that you can encounter!
+With that in mind, we’ve decided to provide you with a quick overview of the top 5 most exotic dog breeds that you can encounter!
 You’re sure to find a worthy furry pal for yourself among these.

 Bearded Collie via Shutterstock